ibm-cloud-docs/Cloudant/query/cloudant-query.md

 |---------|----------|---------|
 | Yes  | `true`  | `true`, `false` |
 | No   | `false` | `false` |
-{: caption="Table 7.
-Partitioned settings for the database" caption-side="top"}
+{: caption="Partitioned settings for the database" caption-side="top"}